1EdTech/LTI-bootcamp-python/README.md

 You will also need **administrator access** to update your machine's `hosts` file to map the domains `platform.ltitraining.net` and `tool.ltitraining.net` to your local development environment.

-Python is provided within the Docker environment,  so  need to install specific versions of Python to get the applicaition running.
+Python is provided within the Docker environment,  so there is no need to install specific versions of Python to get the application running.

 ### Optional
 The code in this workshop uses TailwindCSS.
 If you wish to modify the visual aspects of the projects you may need ;